Mico27/gbs-DynamicProjectilePlugin/README.md

 ### The Projectile Pool

 All live projectiles come from a fixed pool, sized by the **Max concurrent projectiles** setting (default 6).
 A launch that finds the pool full is silently dropped.
-Bear in mind how many entries a shot actually consumes: most behaviours take one, but a **hookshot takes four** — the head plus three chain links.
+Bear in mind how many entries a shot really uses: most behaviours take one, but a **hookshot takes four**, the head plus three chain links.

 ### Strands

 **Chain** and **Trail** are the two behaviours that draw a *run* of sprites from a single projectile.
-Those sprite positions cannot be derived from the projectile's own position, so they are kept in a **strand** — a small buffer taken from a second pool, sized by **Max chains + trails** and **Points per chain / trail**.
+Those sprite positions cannot be worked out from the projectile's own position, so they are kept in a **strand**, a small buffer from a second pool sized by **Max chains + trails** and **Points per chain / trail**.

 A chain or trail launched when every strand is busy is silently not launched, exactly as it would be if the projectile pool were full.